-This is Xinjiang.
-I’m a full stack developer for Peapod currently, focusing more on the front end side nowadays.
-Previously working for EXACT Sports as a full stack developer in downtown Chicago and was an independent freelancer.
-I’m quite passionate about building better product for end users.
+This is Xinjiang, a.k.a @soleo.
+I’m currently working as a principal software engineer at Peapod Digital Labs.
+Previously I was a full stack developer for Peapod, focusing more on the front-end side of the house at the time.
+I also was previously working for EXACT Sports as a full stack developer.
+I’m pretty passionate about building a better product for end users.

 While I’m not coding, I like reading as often as possible, writing occasionally, drawing randomly, cooking creatively, running regularly.

 If you are interested in working with me, feel free to checkout my Résumé, and reach out to me via Email.

 I’m Xinjiang.
 Xinjiang is directly coming from PinYin of my Chinese name.
 Most people would have some degree of difficulty to pronounce my name.
 My previous supervisor Ed Grosvenor won’t be able to pronounce it, and the my current colleagues in Peapod definitely still try to figure it out.
 In the digital world, I usually call myself soleo.
 A word coming from nowhere, but it is pretty cool name.

 As a kid growing up in China, I still feel a bit weird living in Chicago, IL in the past few years.
 I am pretty sure that I am not the smartest kid among my peers.
 Chinese is usually very competitive, and I certainly didn’t go to the top schools, end up in working for big corporations.
 However, I do feel like I chose a very unique career path comparing with my peers, and I think I’m making the best choice for myself.